Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 cd verifiable-document-issuer
 ```

-2. Install the following packages to let the application interact with the blockchain.
+2. Install the following packages, so that the application can interact with the blockchain.

 ```
 npm i @govtechsg/document-store @govtechsg/open-attestation ethers